Code-Institute-Submissions/ZestyTails/README.md

 ### User Stories

-* As a user, I want to see a website that has a fast loading time, so that I can browse the website fast and easy, without loosing interest because of the waiting time.
+* As a user, I want to see a website that has a fast loading time, so that I can browse the website fast and easy, without losing interest because of the waiting time.
 * As a user, I want to see a website with warm and blending colours, with a functional and easy to use, intuitive layout.
 * As a user, I want the website to have a consistent experience.